deepinv/deepinv/docs/source/deepinv.optim.rst

 This is the base class for implementing prior functions :math:`\reg{x}` where :math:`x\in\xset` is a variable and where :math:`\regname` is a function.

-This class is implmented as a child class from :meth:`deepinv.optim.Potential` and therefore it comes with methods for computing operators such as :math:`\operatorname{prox}_{\regname}` and :math:`\nabla \regname`.
+This class is implemented as a child class from :meth:`deepinv.optim.Potential` and therefore it comes with methods for computing operators such as :math:`\operatorname{prox}_{\regname}` and :math:`\nabla \regname`.
 This base class is used to implement user-defined differentiable priors, such as the Tikhonov regularisation, but also implicit priors.
 For instance, in PnP methods, the method computing the proximity operator is overwritten by a method performing denoising.